7 Easy White Background Photography Tips

 1. Use a proper light meter

 With all of the built-in tools to adjust your focus and exposure, it’s tempting to put your camera on autopilot and let it do all the work.
-A big part of photography, however, is understanding how light falls on your subject in ways that aren’t visible to the naked eye.
+But a big part of photography is understanding how light falls on your subject in ways invisible to the naked eye.

 2. Keep some distance between your subject and the backdrop

 The biggest mistake that new photographers make when shooting on a white background is placing the subject right up against the backdrop.
-But it’s important to leave enough space between them so that you can light both the subject and backdrop separately – 10 feet is usually a good place to start.
+But it’s important to leave enough space between them so that you can light both the subject and backdrop separately.
+And about 10 feet is usually a good place to start.

 3. Use a seamless backdrop